 Madrid has long been esteemed for its culture, climate and excellent business facilities.
 Whether you’re travelling for business or pleasure, here’s our guide to one of Spain’s best cities

-Without a doubt, Madrid numbers among the most charming capital cities worldwide for business and leisure travellers alike.
+Without a doubt, Madrid ranks among the most charming capital cities in the world for business and leisure travellers alike.
 The city’s lively and cosmopolitan allure shows no signs of waning in the immediate future – quite the opposite, in fact.

 When to go: